 Fund Total

-Designated Funds £8,267,536
+Designated Funds £8,361,996

 General Reserve £2,561,262

-Restricted Funds £807,965

-Total Funds £11,636,763
+Total Funds £11,731,223

 Designated Funds Designation Use of fund Value at Year-end Fixed Assets Reserve Property (two buildings owned by the charity, used as clinical centres) & ICT equipment, furniture, fixtures & fittings etc This represents the extent to which unrestricted funds are tied up in the organisation's property and other fixed assets.
 The year-end balance is equal to the book value of the fixed assets less any amount that is funded by loans. £3,701,294 Long-term Donation Gift given to the charity.
 Donor expressed a wish that the donation be invested and the proceeds be used for psychotherapy.
 Trustees have authority to use this fund as they see fit.
 Although it was planned to use the fund to invest in donor recruitment in 2020 and then replenish the fund over five years from 2021, this plan was not implemented because of the pandemic. £526,812 Major Building Repairs Fund to cover any large- scale repairs or refurbishments to property owned by the charity.
 Current policy is to place £40k a year into the fund.
-We placed £40k into the fund in 2020, as per our policy and drew down £30k to fund the replacement of some fire doors to our London Centre. £542,400 Working Capital Reserve Fund to cover working capital needs.
+We placed £40k in the fund in 2020, as per our policy and drew down £30k to fund the replacement of some fire doors to our London Centre. £542,400 Working Capital Reserve Fund to cover working capital needs.
 Level of fund required is calculated as Current Assets, excluding Bank and cash, less Creditors.
-Represents the extent to which unrestricted funds are tied up in working capital (in particular where significant legacies are due but not received). £3,497,030 TOTAL £8,267,536
+Represents the extent to which unrestricted funds are tied up in working capital (in particular where significant legacies are due but not received). £3,591,490